Stocks tumble on Wall Street on renewed fears about banks

 They followed up on gains across much of Asia.

-On Wall Street, companies in the oil and gas business also tumbled as the price of crude dropped more than 3%.
-They led a widespread tumble within the S&P 500, where 80% of the stocks fell.
+On Wall Street, companies in the oil and gas business also tumbled as the price of crude dropped around 7%, falling below $70 a barrel for the first time since December 2021.
+They led a widespread tumble within the S&P 500, where 85% of the stocks fell.

 ——